savan13/Virtualheight_Orderimage/README.md

 ## Main Functionalities
- Display Product images on Sales Order View details page at backend
+ Display Product images on Sales Order View details page at backend in magento 2

 ## Installation
 \* = in production please use the `--keep-generated` option